panther-labs/panther/docs/gitbook/cloud-security/README.md

 ![Architecture Diagram](../.gitbook/assets/snapshot-processing-v3.png)

-When adding a new AWS account for infrastructure monitoring, Panther first conducts a baseline scan and models resources in your account.
+When adding a new AWS account, Panther first conducts a baseline scan and models resources in your account.
 Account scans are performed daily to ensure the most consistent state possible.
 This works by using an assumable IAM Role with ReadOnly permissions.

-Resources can also be tracked in real-time using CloudTrail or [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html).
+Resources can also be tracked in real-time using either CloudTrail or CloudWatch Events.